TipQuickly logoTipQuickly

 Common Tourist Mistakes

-• Tipping only in cash when paying by card: If you pay by card, add the tip on the receipt — servers may never see a separate cash tip left on the table.
+• Tipping only in cash when paying by card: If you pay by card, add the tip on the receipt — servers may never see a separate cash tip left on the table after you leave.

 • Forgetting hotel housekeeping: Leave $2–5 daily, not just at checkout — different staff may clean your room each day.